guprobr/WakkaQt/readme.md

    ```
 4. Copy `onnxruntime.dll` next to `WakkaQt.exe` in your build/install folder — Windows needs the DLL at runtime.

-CMake will find the library automatically in `Program Files\onnxruntime` during configure.
+CMake will find the library automatically in `Program Files (x86)\onnxruntime` during configure.

 ONNX Runtime is entirely optional — if it is not found at configure time, WakkaQt builds and runs normally without it and the backing-track button simply won't appear.